-We feel it is important to recognize the birthdays of our students; however, it is difficult to hold parties here at school, where our focus is on learning and development.
+We feel it is important to recognize the birthdays of our students; however, it can be problematic to hold parties in the classroom.
 Please be aware of our policies concerning birthday celebrations:

-- Birthdays will be recognized in a classroom-sponsored monthly celebration in an effort to reduce the number of party food and treats.
+- Birthdays will be recognized in a classroom-sponsored monthly celebration to reduce the number of party food and treats.
 For this special day, birthday boys and girls will be recognized with frozen vanilla yogurt. - Invitations for a birthday party (held off school premises) may be passed out here at school if every child in the class is invited.
-Please understand that we are dealing with young children whose feelings are very easily hurt if they are left out of the group.

-If you are planning a smaller party and cannot invite all class members, we ask that you mail your invitations rather than passing them out in the classroom.
-Participating parents' addresses are listed in The Suzuki School Directory, available on the PVA.
-See the Parent Access section of The Suzuki School website for a current list of PVA committees and PVA guidelines.
+Please understand that we are teaching young children whose feelings are very easily hurt if they are left out of the group. - If you are planning a smaller party and cannot invite all class members, we ask that you use other means to invite guests rather than passing them out in the classroom.
+Contact the school if you need a list of students contact information.